Advantages and disadvantages of trade fairs

 Author: M Rahman

-M Rahman writes extensively online with an emphasis on business management, marketing, and tourism.
+M Rahman writes extensively online and offline with an emphasis on business management, marketing, and tourism.
 He is a lecturer in Management and Marketing.
-He is a graduate of Leeds Metropolitan University and London South Bank University.
+He holds an MSc in Tourism & Hospitality from the University of Sunderland.
+Also, graduated from Leeds Metropolitan University with a BA in Business & Management Studies and completed a DTLLS (Diploma in Teaching in the Life-Long Learning Sector) from London South Bank University.